-As full-time students, candidates must take 60 ECTS per year over a period of three years, whereas part-time students take only 40.
+As full-time students, candidates must take the workload of 60 ECTS per year over a period of three years, whereas part-time students take only 40.
 This allows part-time students to successfully manage their work and studies over a period of four and a half years.